-My name is Simona and I live in sunny California with my husband Matt and our 3 kids Sasha, Nina and Jake, chickens, horses, a pony, a pot bellied pig and my beloved “white pack”.
-We have a small ranch called “Dances With Wolves Ranch” in the quaint picturesque town of Agua Dulce in the mountains 50 miles north of Los Angeles.
+My name is Simona and I live in sunny California with my husband, Matt, and our 3 kids, Sasha, Nina and Jake.
+We also live with chickens, horses, a pony, a pot bellied pig, and my beloved “white pack”.
+We have a small ranch called “Dances With Wolves Ranch” in the quaint picturesque town of Agua Dulce, located in the mountains 50 miles north of Los Angeles.

 This small western town consists of many people who moved here to pursue their dreams to rescue, to raise, or to simply have animals of all kinds.
 Many movie animals live in our town; walking through our neighborhoods you might see a zebra, emu, llama, camel, or a monkey.
-You will also see many animal rescues for dogs, horses and donkeys and also exotic animals such as wolves, lions and tigers.
+You will also see many animal rescues for dogs, horses, donkeys, and even exotic animals such as wolves, lions, and tigers.

 People, including us, sometimes ride to town and tie up their horses to eat lunch.
 Occasionally, parents pick up their kids at the local school on horseback.
 On a daily basis, horseback riders and carriages ride through our small downtown.
 We live here because we love this environment to raise our kids and animals.
 Our dogs are well known in town as we go on bike rides and walks, and take them to lunch or coffee with us.
 The dogs are even friends with a baboon that often goes along on our hikes!